 - 11.1.
+All schools should provide safe spaces for the reporting of prejudice based incidents, hate incidents and hate crime, which are private and where the needs of the reporter/victim can be met sensitively.
+Pupils should be actively encouraged to report any incidents. - 11.2.
 All schools should attach importance to comforting and supporting victims of prejudice based incidents and hate crime.
-Schools should endeavour to explain to the victim the actions taken in dealing with the perpetrator and express the attitude of the school towards such behaviour. - 11.2.
-The school should allow the pupils or adults the opportunity to express their own concerns and feelings and provide further support and counselling where necessary. - 11.3.
+Schools should endeavour to explain to the victim the actions taken in dealing with the perpetrator and express the attitude of the school towards such behaviour. - 11.3.
+The victims (young people or adults) should be supported and enabled to express their own concerns and feelings.
+The schools should enable the provision of further support, including counselling where appropriate.
+Any victim of Hate Crime (young person or adult) can be referred to the Supporting Victims Service (include contact details in list) www.supportingvictims.org - 11.4.
 In serious cases, the Headteacher should meet the parents of the victim to explain the action taken and to discuss the matter with them.
+All serious cases MUST be reported to the police.
+Incidents can be reported anonymously if victims don't give consent. - 11.5.
+Schools should always signpost victims to sources of additional support and advice (see details in section 12 below)